 Marisol García Walls is a non-fiction writer born and raised in Mexico City.
-After the earthquake in September 2017, she started the project Cuéntanos dónde estabas together with Roberto Cruz Arabal to collect and record the experiences of those affected.
-You can find two of her essays in English translation here and here and one of her more recent essays on material culture here.
+After the earthquake in September 2017, she started the project Cuéntanos dónde estabas together with Roberto Cruz Arzabal to collect and record the experiences of those affected.
+You can find two of her essays in English translation here and here and one of her essays on material culture in Spanish here.

 How did you start writing?